picodata/stroppy/README.md

 [Nov 17 15:23:07.494] Total balance: 4990437743
 ```

-After executing `pop` we will again see the console for entering commands, and
+After `pop` is complete, we will return to the command prompt, which
-we can enter the `pay` command to start the translation test. `Pay` test will
+means that it's now time to enter the `pay` command and start the
-be run with the parameters that we set at the configuration stage in the file
+transaction test.
+The `pay` test will run using the parameters we set at
-`test_config.json`, or in the arguments when running `deploy`.
-An example of
+the configuration stage in the `test_config.json` file, or with the
+arguments that were provided for the `deploy` command.
+The result of
-a successful execution would be the output of something like this:
+a successful run looks roughly like this:

 ```shell
 [Nov 17 15:23:07.334] Done 10000 accounts, 0 errors, 16171 duplicates